ncoghlan/misc/notes/python3/questions_and_answers.rst

      Python Tools for Visual Studio, PyCharm, WingIDE, Komodo (others?)
    * Embedded Python 3 support in: Blender, Kate, vim, gdb, gcc, LibreOffice (others?)
-   * heck, the day any bar turns green on https://python3wos.appspot.com/ is a significant step for some subsection of the community :)
+   * heck, the day any bar on https://python3wos.appspot.com/ or wedge on http://py3readiness.org/ turns green is potentially a significant step for some subsection of the community :)